KenKundert/proposed_nt_tests/README.rst

 The test cases are contained in *tests.nt*.
 The convert command converts these test cases into JSON (*tests.json*).
 It is expected this JSON file is what is used to test NestedText implementations.
-The NestedText file of test cases (tests.nt) is used to generate tests.json, and it only needed if you plan to add or modify tests.
-Do not modify the JSON file directly, as any changes will be overridden whenever convert is run.
+The NestedText file of test cases, *tests.nt*, is used to generate *tests.json*, and it only needed if you plan to add or modify tests.
+Do not modify the JSON file directly, as any changes will be overridden whenever *convert* is run.

-Each test case in tests.nt is a dictionary entry.
+Each test case in *tests.nt* is a dictionary entry.
 The key is used as the name of the test.
 The keys must be unique and are largely chosen at random, but any words that are expected to be found within the test cases are rejected.
 This allows test cases to be quickly found by searching for their name.

 The fields that may be specified are: